 HPE Slingshot 11*; Dragonfly topology with adaptive routing

-* Processor will be upgraded to Milan and fabric to Slingshot 11
+* Fabric will be upgraded to Slingshot 11